0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 **Error response**: 404 not found or 405 method not allowed

-Check out [http.cat](https://http.cat/) for understanding what each http status code actually means via funny cat images 😹
+Check out [http.cat](https://http.cat/) for understanding what each HTTP status code means via funny cat images 😹

 ## Adding routes 🛣

-Routes are basically different URL paths of an express app which are associated with different HTTP methods, such as `GET`, `POST`, `DELETE`, `PUT`.
+Routes are different URL paths of an express app that are associated with different HTTP methods, such as `GET`, `POST`, `DELETE`, `PUT`.

-Let get started by creating `/` which sends "Hello, World!"
+Let's get started by creating `/` which sends "Hello, World!"

 Add the below piece of code above the line where we declared the `port` variable